Space-Services-Australia/BabyLizardDocumentation/_posts/2021-03-01-introducing-hyde.md

 layout: post
 title: Introducing BabyLizard
 ---
 This software allows people to create their simulation components and visualize them.
-If you have own/purchased a Cyphys license, you should be able to start testing quickly
+If you have own/purchased a `Cyphys license`, you should be able to start testing quickly.

 ### Quick Startup